Pedro-Pereira1/sem5pi_23_24_g056/docs/US_170/readme.md

 *This section should be used to include any content that does not fit any of the previous sections.*

 *The team should present here, for instance, a critical prespective on the developed work including the analysis of alternative solutioons or related works*

-*The team should include in this section statements/references regarding third party works that were used in the development this work.*
+*The team should include in this section statements/references regarding third party works that were used in the development this work*